top of page

 The Ripple Pond

-The only registered UK charity solely supporting the adult family members of physically or psychologically injured British Forces personnel and veterans.
+A registered UK charity solely supporting the adult family members of physically, psychologically, emotionally or morally injured British Forces veterans and serving personnel.

 Email: help@theripplepond.org